 During the first three decades of the 20th century, Argentina outgrew Canada and Australia in population, total income, and per capita income, and by 1913 it was the world’s tenth wealthiest nation.
-Beginning in the 1930s, however, political instability triggered chronic economic decline, which culminated in the “Argentine Great Depression” that begin in 1998.
+Beginning in the 1930s, however, political instability triggered chronic economic decline, which culminated in the “Argentine Great Depression” that began in 1930.

 Many Catholic observers would say that Evita is a bit like Princess Diana, a later version of a “secular saint” – someone who achieved great popularity and seemed to want to do good, but not on the basis of a deep Christian faith.

 According to Clarin, one of the country’s biggest daily newspapers, a source within the local church said that being seen as a good person is not enough to make someone a saint.
 Doctrinal orthodoxy, religious practice and a faithfulness to the Church are needed, and these are all things Evita arguably lacked – not to mention that she was highly critical of the ecclesiastical hierarchy of her time.

 Archbishop Eduardo Martin of Rosario told reporters Wednesday he was “surprised” by the request, but that at the end of the day, “it’s legitimate to request something.”

 “Everyone can ask,” Martin said, “but I don’t know if they formalized the request through proper channels.”